c3333/cpp-docs.de-de/docs/data/oledb/cdynamicaccessor-class.md

 ### <a name="remarks"></a>Bemerkungen

-Sie müssen `DBPROP_IRowsetLocate` auf VARIANT_TRUE festlegen, um ein Lesezeichen abzurufen.
+Zum `DBPROP_IRowsetLocate` Abrufen eines Lesezeichens müssen Sie auf VARIANT_TRUE festlegen.

 ## <a name="cdynamicaccessorgetcolumncount"></a><a name="getcolumncount"></a>CDynamicAccessor:: GetColumnCount